oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

     ![Create Tables](./images/create_tables.png)

 3. Create a trigger to update the points for the teams and drivers.

-    **NOTE:** Make sure to press 'enter' after copy and pasting the code block so that trigger is created.

     ```sql
     SQL> <copy>CREATE OR REPLACE TRIGGER driver_race_map_trigger